 Mississippi River Paddle Share Program — Open

 The Mississippi River Paddle Share Program has partnered with Three Rivers to offer kayak rentals to experienced paddlers!
-Put-in stations are located in the Mississippi National River and Recreation Area at Coon Rapids Dam Regional Park and River Park (in partnership with Brooklyn Park).
+Put-in stations are located in the Mississippi National River and Recreation Area at Mississippi Gateway Regional Park and River Park (in partnership with Brooklyn Park).
 Plan your trip, make online reservations, and see other local partners supporting this program.
 Learn more.

 Taft Park Paddle Share — Open